foldda/charian/README.md

 public Rda GetRda(int[] address)      /* retrieve an Rda object from the addressed location */
 ```

-Note through the API only two "data types" are supported by the Rda container - a data item can be either a string or an Rda (container) object.
-Charian assumes all primitive data, like an integer or a date, can be converted to a string; and all composite data, like a class or an array, can be stored as an Rda object (by recursively decomposing a complex data into less complex structures or to primitive data items, as illustrated in [this example below](#how-to-serializing-a-complex-object-with-nested-classes)).
+Note only two "data types" can be stored in the Rda container - a data item can be either a string or an Rda (container) object.
+Charian assumes all primitive data, like an integer or a date, can be converted to a string and all composite data, like a class or an array, can be stored as an Rda object (by recursively decomposing the data object to less complex structures or primitive data items, as in [this example below](#how-to-serializing-a-complex-object-with-nested-classes)).

-An Rda object is also "serializable".
-The Rda class implements the following methods that allow itself to be converted to and from a text string that is encoded in [the RDA format](#the-invention---rda-encoding):
+In addition, the Rda class implements the following methods that allow itself to be converted to and from a text string that is encoded in [the RDA format](#the-invention---rda-encoding):

 ```csharp
 public string ToString()      /* convert this Rda container object to an RDA string */ public static Rda Parse(string rdaEncodedString)   /* decode the RDA string and return an Rda container object  */
 ```

 _**Note:** From the API, class Rda offers additional methods and properties to the above-described (core) methods.
-Please refer to the class test cases from this repo for usage examples all the implemented features._
+Please refer to the class test cases from this repo for usage examples of all the implemented features._

 **Interface IRda**

-The IRda interface contains the definition of two methods:
+The IRda interface defines two methods:

 ```csharp
 Rda ToRda()   /* returns properties and state of this object in an Rda container object */ IRda FromRda(Rda rda) /* restores properties and state of this object from values in an Rda container */
 ```

-A client object implements the IRda interface to indicate that itself can be converted to and from an Rda object, which in turn can be converted to an RDA-encoded string - in other words, a class implementing the IRda interface to make itself "serializable".
+A class implements the IRda interface to mark itself "serializable", in the Charian way ...

 ## How does it work

 Imagine you're moving house: you would first pack household items into boxes, disassemble them if required, and then transport the boxes using a courier company.
-Once the boxes are delivered to the new place, you would unpack the boxes, reassemble the items, and place them to their designated places.
+Once the boxes are delivered to the new place, you would unpack the boxes, reassemble the items, and replace them to their designated places.

 Serializing data using Charian is similar to the moving house exercise, except we are packing and moving data rather than household items.
 In Charian serialization, a data-sending program would -